 You might have been wondering this yourself.

-But seeing as many of our clients come to South Africa for work and business, let’s look at realistic timelines for the:
+Many of our clients come to South Africa for work and business purposes.
+These categories are a bit more complex than the other categories mentioned above.
+Let’s look at realistic timelines for the below temporary residency visas:

 - General work visa

 - Business visa

 Foreign qualifications must however be evaluated and confirmed by the South African Qualification’s Authority (SAQA).
 This is so that the applicant can prove that their qualifications are comparable to South African educational standards.

 The next key requirement for the critical skills work visa is registration with a professional body, board or council.
 You can two types of professional bodes and the timelines differ significantly: